chaunceygardiner/weewx-loopdata/docs/troubleshooting.md

 running WeeWX takes; dropping the almanac fields from your declaration also clears it.

+## Values are missing from `loop-data.txt`, and the log blames `DEFAULT_TIME_FORMAT`

+If part of the file is absent and the log carries an `AttributeError` about `weewx.units` having no attribute `DEFAULT_TIME_FORMAT`, you are running loopdata 7.4 on a WeeWX earlier than 5.3.
+Upgrade to loopdata 7.4.1 or later.
+WeeWX 5.3 gave a name to the format a time falls back on and 7.4 read it; the releases before it have the format but not the name.

+What goes missing depends on how the fields were declared, and so does the log line.
+A report that [declares its own fields](declaring-fields.html) loses its whole entry, and the log names the report: `Could not render report <name>; its values are omitted.`  A station still on the deprecated `[LoopData] [[Include]]` fields line loses the flat keys at the top level of the file instead, and its log line names that line rather than a report: `Could not render [LoopData] [[Include]] fields; its values are omitted.`  Either way it is every packet, and only where a field holding a time is declared -- which is why some values can be there and others not.

 ## The panel shows readouts but no needles, bands or windrose

 Since 7.0 the panel reads its own report's entry in `loop-data.txt`, which